-Here edema is non-pitting, associated with puffy face, weight gain, weakness, alopecia, hoarse voice, rough dry skin, constipation, anemia and menstrual disturbances.
+Here edema is non-pitting, associated with puffy face, weight gain, weakness, alopecia, hoarse voice, rough dry skin, constipation, anemia, and menstrual disturbances.

-Allergic (Angioneurotic edema):
+Allergic (Angioneurotic edema)

 This often resembles myxedema with swelling over the face and limbs.
 There is usually intense itching and bronchospasm.

-This is characterized by dependent edema with puffiness of face, pallor and cachexia.
+This is characterized by dependent edema with puffiness of face, pallor, and cachexia.

 This commonly affects the big toe with marked pain, edema and deformity of the part involved.
 Tophi may be present.
-There may be history of renal colic or renal stones.
+There may be a history of renal colic or renal stones.

 This is characterized by unilateral painful pitting edema.